Jhelum-Ch/remote-estimation-with-ideal-channel/README.md

 # remote-estimation-with-ideal-channel
 This repository contains MATLAB codes for remote estimation with two agents connected via an idea channel.
-The codes for constly and constrained communication are kept in two separate folders.
+We consider two models, Model A and Model B. The codes for each model is kept in a separate folder.
+Model A: